Specifying windows for behavioral healthcare projects

-As with selection criteria, additional site-specific pass/fail criteria may apply to drop-tested psychiatric windows.
+As with selection criteria, additional site-specific pass/fail criteria may apply to drop-tested behavioral windows.
 Depending on the furnishings and equipment accessible to the patients, simulation of physical attack with objects may be advisable.
 Exterior laminated glass should be used at windows at grade, courtyards, or porches with supervised patient access.
 Codes and standards vary widely by jurisdiction, so there should be consultation with onsite medical and security staff to determine appropriate resistance and necessary security.

-- “The Design Guide for the Built Environment of Behavioral Health Facilities,” distributed by the National Association of Psychiatric Health Systems (NAPHS); and
+- The Design Guide for the Built Environment of Behavioral Health Facilities, distributed by the National Association of Psychiatric Health Systems (NAPHS)

 These documents help examine the environmental aspects that can have a significant impact on patient safety and healing.
 The products they recommend have been evaluated to help lower patient risk.